hb20007/greek-dialect-classifier/README.md

 This is a classifier that identifies Greek text as Cypriot Greek (CG) or Standard Modern Greek (SMG).

-For more information, you can read my thesis: .
+For more information, you can read my thesis: [A Classifier to Distinguish Between Cypriot Greek and Standard Modern Greek](https://www.academia.edu/36753159/A_Classifier_to_Distinguish_Between_Cypriot_Greek_and_Standard_Modern_Greek).

 ## 1. Notebooks
 |Index of Jupyter Notebooks|